 Personal corrections are used during direct interaction between the dog and a person.

 Think of the dog.
-When a dog is communicating to another dog to stop/change a behavior, there is generally some kind of body language to transmit what that dog desires of the other (for instance posturing over a food bowl to communicate to stay away).
+When a dog is communicating to another dog to stop/change a behavior, there is generally some kind of body language to signal what that dog desires of the other (for instance posturing over a food bowl to communicate to stay away).
 Then, there is generally a distinct warning (such as a growl or bearing of teeth).
 After, there is a correction if none of that works.
-That correction, when the dogs are interacting normally is generally the minimum amount necessary to get the point across.
+That correction, when the dogs are interacting normally, is generally the minimum amount necessary to get the point across.
 The dogs are then both back on good terms.
 No grudge necessary.
-Also, any obedience from that dog receiving the warning will result in the cessation of the cycle leading to the correction.
+Also, any obedience from the dog, receiving the warning, will result in the cessation of the cycle, which lead to the correction in the first place.

 2. Environmental corrections (the Dog God) –